apache/paimon/docs/content/_index.md

 # Apache Flink Table Store

-Flink Table Store is a unified streaming and batch store for building dynamic tables on Apache Flink.
-It is designed to be the best connector to Flink as the storage for streaming warehouse.
-It uses a full Log-Structured Merge-Tree (LSM) structure for high speed and large amount of data update & query capability.
+Flink Table Store is a unified storage to build dynamic tables for both streaming and batch processing in Flink, supporting high-speed data ingestion and timely data query.

-Flink Table Store supports the following usage:
+Table Store offers the following core capabilities:
-- **Streaming Insert**: Write changelog streams, including CDC from database and streams.
+- Support storage of large datasets and allow read/write in both batch and streaming mode.
-- **Batch Insert**: Write batch data as offline warehouse, including OVERWRITE support.
+- Support streaming queries with minimum latency down to milliseconds.
-- **Batch/OLAP Query**: Read snapshot of the storage, efficient querying of real-time data.
+- Support Batch/OLAP queries with minimum latency down to the second level.
-- **Streaming Query**: Read changes of the storage, ensure exactly-once consistency.
+- Support incremental snapshots for stream consumption by default.
+So users do not need to combine different pipelines by themself.

 {{< columns >}}
 ## Try Table Store